briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

             2. _(ii)_ The exemption provided in division (C)(12)(q)(ii) of this section does not apply under either of the following circumstances:

-                1. _(a)_ The individual’s base of operation is located in the municipal corporation.
+                1. _(a)_ The individual's base of operation is located in the municipal corporation.

-                2. _(b)_ The individual is a professional athlete, professional entertainer, or public figure, and the compensation is paid for the performance of services in the individual’s capacity as a professional athlete, professional entertainer, or public figure.
+                2. _(b)_ The individual is a professional athlete, professional entertainer, or public figure, and the compensation is paid for the performance of services in the individual's capacity as a professional athlete, professional entertainer, or public figure.
 For purposes of division (C)(12)(q)(ii)(b) of this section, "professional athlete," "professional entertainer," and "public figure" have the same meanings as in Section 124.04 (C).

-            3. _(iii)_ Compensation to which division (C)(12)(q) of this section applies shall be treated as earned or received at the individual’s base of operation.
+            3. _(iii)_ Compensation to which division (C)(12)(q) of this section applies shall be treated as earned or received at the individual's base of operation.
 If the individual does not have a base of operation, the compensation shall be treated as earned or received where the individual is domiciled.